« « Previous | Crazy From The Heat by Dave Hirschkop » »

 Your wings should be golden brown when you remove them from the oil, or a little darker is you prefer them well well done.
 When wings are removed from the oil, place them on a paper towl covered plate to removed some of the excess oil.

-For our Super Bowl Wing Bonanza I created 5 Flavors of Wings:
+For our Super Bowl Wing Bonanza I created 5 Flavors of Hot Wings:

-Wing Time Hot Wing Sauce - This sauce is slighty thicker in texture then the Original Anchor Bar, it has a slightly hotter taste and a bit more of a bite to it.
-I like the spices and parmesan that they put in there.
+- Wing Time Hot Wing Sauce – This sauce is slightly thicker in texture then the Original Anchor Bar, it has a slightly hotter taste and a bit more of a bite to it.
+I like the spices and Parmesan that they put in there.
 4 out of 5 Stars

-Hooter’s 3-Mile Island Wing Sauce - I love hot foods (as if you couldn’t tell) and with the Hooter’s 3-Mile Island I was expecting a little more heat, but I was pleasantly surprised by the chunks of peppers in the sauce itself.
+- Hooter’s 3-Mile Island Wing Sauce – I love hot foods (as if you couldn’t tell) and with the Hooter’s 3-Mile Island I was expecting a little more heat, but I was pleasantly surprised by the chunks of peppers in the sauce itself.
 The base was very thin and seemed to be absorbed by the wings quicker then I could put it on, but they still came out very tasty, even if they weren’t spicy enough for me.
-4 out of 5 Stars Tags: How To Make Hot Wings, hot wings
+4 out of 5 Stars

 For some reason I’ve alway struggled making good hot wings.
 This blog broke it down for me.
 I’ve got a great hot sauce you should try, Khan’s Island Sauce.
 Thanks again.